downingbots/RLDonkeycar/README.md

 * connect the raspberry pis with a 6" ethernet cable.
 Tie the cable back so it is ouside the field of view of the camera.

 Then download the code from this github repository onto both raspberry pi's.
 This code is derived from an old fork of the donkeycar github.
 The code in the d2 directory is derived from the "drive script" created after running the "donkey createcar ~/mycar".
 The file d2/manage.py has been modified to accept running the following at the ControlPi:
-    python manage.py drive --model rl
+* python manage.py drive --model rl

-To run with the Unity-based simulator, use the version of the simulator designed to run with the OpenAI Gym ( https://github.com/tawnkramer/donkey_gym ).
+To run with the Unity-based simulator, use [the version of the simulator designed to run with the OpenAI Gym.](https://github.com/tawnkramer/donkey_gym).
 Code has been changed to use this version that supports a closed-circuit donkeycar track and the ability to reset the car.
 The drive script has been modified to accept running the following at the ControlPi:
-    donkey sim --type=rl
+* donkey sim --type=rl

 To run the RL code on the RLPi run:
-    python RLPi
+* python RLPi

 Then put the car down near the middle of the track and start training in real-time.

 #### Based on an Old Donkeycar Github Clone

 The donkeycar code was cloned somewhere around March 20, 2018.
 As my laptop was dealing with incompatible versions of some of the dependencies like keras, some of the code were customized for my laptop.
 There have been hundreds of commits to the donkeycar github repository since the clone.
-Most of the new code to support reinforcement learning was separated into new files beginning with RL in the parts directory.
+Most of the new code in the RLDonkeycar repository to support reinforcement learning was separated into new files beginning with RL in the parts directory.
 A few integration points like manage.py were also modified.
 So, it is likely possible to update the code to the latest donkeycar version and integrate the code changes, this has not been done at this point in time.
 The immediate plans is to work around the main limitations in the current hardware - upgrading to use a Jetson Nano and to support an encoder - at which point, the code might just diverge.
 Before such divergence, it makes sense to upload the RL code so it can be run on a donkeycar with minimal changes.

 #### The RL Code

 The RL code is mostly in files starting with RL inside the donkeycar/donkeycar/parts dirctory:

-* RLControlPi.py : the logic that changes the mode between the OpenCV code and the RL code.
+* RLControlPi.py: the logic that changes the mode between the OpenCV code and the RL code.
 Sends/recieves message to/from the RLPi.

 * RL.py: a wrapper around some RL classes to integrate with manage.py